tnm/shipping-forecast/README.md

 :weather=>"Occasional rain or drizzle.", :visibility=>"Good occasionally poor."}
 ```

-This gives you a hash with these keys:
+This gives you a hash with these keys (all values are strings):

 * **`:location`** — The location name
 * **`:warning`** — If there is a warning in effect, returns a hash